-Give your heart a boost and prevent cardiovascular diseases like stroke and heart disease by chowing down on superfoods rich in nutrients, fiber and healthy fats.
+Give your heart a boost and prevent cardiovascular diseases like stroke and heart disease by chowing down on superfoods.
+Aim for foods rich in nutrients, fiber and healthy fats.

 So, it’s no surprise that these little green fruit may lower heart disease risk factors, such as cholesterol.

 According to a 2013 study, women aged 25 to 42 who gobbled up more than three servings of blueberries and strawberries in a week reduced their risk of heart attack by 32 percent when compared to those who consumed less.

 A 2012 study indicates that women who “consume higher amounts of a compound in citrus fruits, especially oranges and grapefruit, may lower ischemic stroke risk” by 19 percent.

 A 2010 study also found that dark chocolate (made up of at least 60-70% cocoa) may reduce